 - Be realistic about how much time your marketing team will need to produce everything.
 Start producing earlier than you thought and see if people can make it in time.
 Consider hiring a marketing agency to help you produce everything.

-- Don’t forget to be spontaneous: leave some room for unplanned content such as party photos, employees tweeting as they’re having fun, etc.
+- Don’t forget to be spontaneous: leave some room for unplanned content such as party photos, employees tweeting their personal fun moments, etc.

 Tips for companies with content production experience:

 - Use apps for scheduled automated posting of social media content, such as Hootsuite or Buffer.
-Write your social media posts in advance and feed those apps your posts.
+Write your social media posts in advance and schedule them using the apps.

 - Use email automation software such as Mailchimp or Campaign Monitor to schedule your email newsletters.
-What fun a birthday is if an employee must leave the party to work on sending the newsletter.
+What fun a birthday is if an employee must leave the party to work on sending the newsletter, right?

 - [ARTICLE] 10 Ways to Celebrate a Corporate Anniversary, 6pmarketing.com